Joel D'Silva

 Turning leadership sessions into flows

 Leadership and stakeholder sessions were used to make usability issues explicit.
 We translated appliance functions into user flows, wireframes, and workshop artifacts so Panasonic and partner teams could critique behavior before screens became polished.
+This was important because the product crossed multiple responsibilities: device capability, marketing expectations, user research, and interface delivery all needed to converge around one experience.

 Market data